santiagojimenez/tympanum/README.md

 ## How to install

-Copy files from this repository to a folder inside wp-content/themes and activate it from the WordPress control panel
+Copy files from this repository to a folder inside wp-content/themes and activate it from the WordPress control panel.

 ## How to develop